 Call your primary care doctor if you are experiencing any of the symptoms of mitral regurgitation.
 After examining you, your primary care doctor may send you to a cardiologist for further evaluation and treatment.

-If you are experiencing severe shortness of breath or chest pain, seek immediate medical care by calling 911 or going to an emergency room for evaluation.
+If you are experiencing severe shortness of breath or chest pain, seek immediate medical care by calling 911 or going to the nearest emergency room for evaluation.

 To get a close look at the structure of your heart and how it is functioning, you may need one or more of the following diagnostic tests: